 Doctors writing in the Journal of Back and musculoskeletal rehabilitation published research that showed positive results for Prolotherapy.

 - The doctors examined twenty-one patients who underwent Prolotherapy (group 1) and thirteen underwent conservative therapy with analgesics (group 2).

 - A visual analogue score (VAS) was recorded for measurement of pain intensity in all patients before and after injection first day, first week and fourth week.

 - Group 2 received systemic nonsteroidal anti-inflammatory drug.
-VAS score was recorded similarly at the same times and clinical affects were compared between the two groups.
+VAS score was recorded similarly at the same times and clinical effects were compared between the two groups.